18F/handbook/pages/travel-and-leave/overtime.md

 Refer to the [Compensation for Government Travel slidedeck](https://drive.google.com/file/d/1RFSq_4KdMza_pkcHGp9Hy2RNR2ryLs0b/view?usp=sharing) to determine the breakdown of your hours.

 Note: travel comp time does not follow the salary cap rules that are outlined in the beginning of this document.
-Anyone can request religious comp time, regardless of their salary and what type of work schedule they are on.
+Anyone can request travel comp time, regardless of their salary and what type of work schedule they are on.

 ## Entering the overtime, comp time, and/or credit hours you will be working into HRLinks